devilyouwei/Qbite/README.md

 Qbite is an online ordering system with POS and online payment feature.
 The mission is to bring all the restaurants to be managed online.
 Take the catering trade into digital world.
 Make the customers order the food with mobile and the bill payment automatically be processed!

-Qbite is developed and maintained by Q-tech LLC now.
+Qbite is developed and maintained by Qbyte LLC now.

 ## Project Removed!